D8s

 Next, I used some small cable-ties through the four holes at the top of the board to secure my power cable.

-Because this board is intended to be 'bare' since displaying it is part of the whole idea, after soldering and testing, I coated the back with a few layers of spray-varnish to seal it a bit against static electricity when being moved or handled.
+Because this board is intended to be 'bare' since displaying it is part of the whole idea, after soldering and testing, I epoxy-glued some low-density rubber matting to the back.
+This both protects the rear of the board and also provides a soft 'grippy' surface for it so sit on.

 And the device is finished.